prjemian/epics-docker/docs/v3_strategy.md

 ## 3. IOC personas (run-time selectable)

+Personas follow a **branch-point model** (see `docs/persona_architecture.md` for the full treatment): `softioc` is a bare EPICS-base IOC with no features provided, sitting at the branch point (it exists in `epics-runtime`, upstream of the fork).
+From there two build branches progress — a **synApps** branch and an **areaDetector** branch — and all products land in one image.

 From `docs/v3.md`:

-- `softIoc` — EPICS base softIoc, with command-line options exposed.
+- `softIoc` — EPICS base softIoc, with command-line options exposed. *(Branch
+  point: base only, no features.)*
-- `xxx` — synApps IOC, as-supplied and with customizations.
+- **synApps branch:** `xxx` — synApps IOC, as-supplied and with customizations (`gp`).
-- area detector drivers (hardware-free): ADSimDetector (as-supplied + customized), ADCSimDetector, ADURL, ADUVC, pvaDriver, ffmpegServer.
+- **areaDetector branch** — area detector drivers (hardware-free):
+  ADSimDetector (as-supplied + customized), ADCSimDetector, ADURL, ADUVC, pvaDriver, ffmpegServer.
   - plugins: all.
   - file writers: all **except NeXus** (superseded by HDF; matches v2).

-Each persona is started via `compose.yaml` with a user-chosen PV `PREFIX`, supervised by procServ.
+Each persona is started via `compose.yaml` and supervised by procServ.
+Most personas take a user-chosen PV `PREFIX` at run time (no rebuild), with two
+exceptions: the as-supplied `xxx` keeps its baked-in `xxx:` prefix (ignoring `PREFIX`, to stay faithful to upstream), and `softioc` has no prefix of its own (the caller supplies one via `IOC_ARGS`).
+See `docs/persona_architecture.md` for the per-persona prefix policy.

+The two branches fork legitimately after EPICS base; their overlap is only the common EPICS modules and the *persona* feature (a runtime selection, mainly `PREFIX`).
+That boundary matters for any "unify the personas" work: unify *along* the branch (the runtime contract + inventory, which the single image already merges), not *across* the fork (one build abstraction spanning both branches), which carries inherent scope-creep risk.
+See §11 and `docs/persona_architecture.md`.

 ## 4. Runtime / orchestration